xiaoyunyang/xiaoyunyang.github.io/content/post/guide-oop-in-javascript.md

 Favor composition over class inheritance because  composition is [simpler, more expressive, and more flexible](https://medium.com/javascript-scene/3-different-kinds-of-prototypal-inheritance-es6-edition-32d777fa16c9):

 > Classical inheritance creates **is-a** relationships with restrictive taxonomies, all of which are eventually wrong for new use-cases.
 But it turns out, we usually employ inheritance for **has-a**, **uses-a**, or **can-do** relationships.

+# Conclusion

+Programmers often have to make a tradeoff between **Code reusability and code scalability.**  Classical OOP probably makes sense for enterprise software because they don't change that much.
+In OOP behavior is hard coded in abstract classes but is configurable to some extent during construction.
+This promotes better code reuse, which saves developers a lot of time upfront.
+However, if you expect your code to extend more capability later and have to revise your design many times in the future, then OOP will end up hurting developer productivity and make the code highly coupled with the environment and untestable.

 # Resources